SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 ---

 Happy Holiday season, everyone!
 I'm happy to have snagged one of the spots in this year's [C# Advent Calendar](https://www.csadvent.christmas).
+Be sure to check out the other 49 great posts when you're done here!

+_____

 I'm a big fan of automated testing, but I know that many developers in the C# space are still getting used to some of the concepts, so I figured we'd take a this space to do a gentler introduction to test automation with a slightly contrived scenario, and solve it using NUnit, xUnit, and SpecFlow.